+Purpose.
+The 5-Year and Annual PHA Plans provide a ready source for interested parties to locate basic PHA policies, rules, and requirements concerning the PHA’s operations, programs, and services, and informs HUD, families served by the PHA, and members of the public of the PHA’s mission, goals and objectives for serving the needs of low- income, very low- income, and extremely low- income families

 Applicability.
-Form HUD-50075-SM-HP is to be completed by Small and High Performing PHAs.
-PHAs that meet the definition of a Standard PHA, Troubled PHA, HCV-Only PHA, or Qualified PHA do not need to submit this form.
+Form HUD-50075-SM is to be completed annually by Small PHAs.
+PHAs that meet the definition of a Standard PHA, Troubled PHA, High Performer PHA, HCV-Only PHA, or Qualified PHA do not need to submit this form.

 Definitions.

-High-Performer PHA – A PHA that owns or manages 250 or more public housing units and any number of vouchers, where the total combined units exceeds 550, and was designated as a high performer in both of the most recent PHAS and SEMAP assessments.
+High-Performer PHA – A PHA that owns or manages more than 550 combined public housing units and housing choice vouchers, and was designated as a high performer on both of the most recent Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) assessments.

-Small PHA - A PHA that is not designated as PHAS troubled, or at risk of being designated as PHAS troubled, that owns or manages less than 250 public housing units and any number of vouchers where the total combined units exceeds 550.
+Small PHA - A PHA that is not designated as PHAS or SEMAP troubled, or at risk of being designated as troubled, and that owns or manages less than 250 public housing units and any number of vouchers where the total combined units exceeds 550.

-Housing Choice Voucher (HCV) Only PHA - A PHA that administers more than 550 HCVs, was not designated as troubled in their most recent SEMAP assessment and does not own or operate public housing.
+Housing Choice Voucher (HCV) Only PHA - A PHA that administers more than 550 HCVs, was not designated as troubled in its most recent SEMAP assessment, and does not own or manage public housing.

-Standard PHA - A PHA that owns or manages 250 or more public housing units and any number of vouchers where the total combined units exceeds 550, and that was designated as a standard performer in the most recent Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) assessments.
+Standard PHA - A PHA that owns or manages 250 or more public housing units and any number of vouchers where the total combined units exceeds 550, and that was designated as a standard performer in the most recent PHAS or SEMAP assessments.

 Troubled PHA - A PHA that achieves an overall PHAS or SEMAP score of less than 60 percent.